cf73/ces2021/content/collections/pages/summer-programs.md

             content:
               -
                 type: text
+                text: 'Registration opens to the public on February 22nd at 9pm.'
+      -
+        type: listItem
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
                 text: 'Limited spaces are available in all our programs.
 Once a program is full, you will have the option to add yourself to the waitlist.
 We will notify you if space becomes available.'
       -
         type: listItem